-We have applied to list our common stock on The NASDAQ Global Market under the symbol "VCYT".
+Our common stock has been approved for listing on The NASDAQ Global Market under the symbol "VCYT".

 SHARES ELIGIBLE FOR FUTURE SALE

 Before this offering, there has not been a public market for shares of our common stock.
 Future sales of substantial amounts of shares of our common stock, including shares issued upon the exercise of outstanding options, in the public market after this offering, or the possibility of these sales occurring, could cause the market price for our common stock to fall or impair our ability to raise equity capital in the future.